jreeves3/ulc-cadical/README.md

 Run Cadical with sequential counter encoding of ULCs with alignment on alignable formulas

-  > ./build/cadical <form> proof --no-binary --orderencode=1 --orderencodetype=1 --orderencodealigntype=1 --orderencodealign=1 --orderencodeelim=0 -t <timeout>
+  > ./build/cadical <form> proof --no-binary --ulc=1 --ulctype=1 --ulcaligntype=1 --ulcalign=1 --ulcelim=0 -t <timeout>

 Releveant options:

---orderencode=[0,1]      : 1 to perform order encoding
+--ulc=[0,1]      : 1 to perform reencoding of ulcs in preprocessing

---orderencodealign=[0,1] : 0 for no alignment
+--ulcalign=[0,1] : 0 for no alignment

---orderencodeelim=[0,1]  : 1 for variable elimination, transforming sequential counter to order encoding
+--ulcelim=[0,1]  : 1 for variable elimination, transforming sequential counter to order encoding

---orderencodeexit=[0,1]  : 1 to exit solver after preprocessing
+--ulcexit=[0,1]  : 1 to exit solver after preprocessing

---orderencodetype=[1,3]  : 1 for ULC detection, 3 for full XLC detection
+--ulctype=[1,3]  : 1 for ULC detection, 3 for full XLC detection

---orderencodealigntype=[0,1,2] : 0 encode no matter alignment, 1 only encode alignable formula (skip preprocessing otherwise), 2 only encode alignable and independent formula
+--ulcaligntype=[0,1,2] : 0 encode no matter alignment, 1 only encode alignable formula (skip preprocessing otherwise), 2 only encode alignable and independent formula